cakekindel/egg-party/README.md

 ##### Note: You'll need to change the Events Request URL and Interactions Request URL every time you start a new ngrok session.

 ### **Helpful Links:**
 * Making changes to the Guide Book?
-Use the [Guide Book Template](guide-book-template)
+Use the [Guide Book Template][guide-book-template]

 [sql-server-download]: https://www.microsoft.com/en-us/sql-server/sql-server-downloads
 [node-download]: https://nodejs.org/en/